About Barrow

 The Barrow Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The North Slope County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Barrow, Alaska residents are available through the local police department and authorized providers in North Slope County.
+Fingerprinting services for Barrow, Alaska residents are available through local police (where present) and authorized providers in North Slope County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the North Slope County Sheriff's Office for scheduling and fees.

 Property records for Barrow, Alaska are maintained by the North Slope Borough Assessor's Office and the North Slope County Alaska State Recorder's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within North Slope County, including parcels in Barrow.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The North Slope County Alaska State Recorder's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alaska counties provide online property record searches through their county websites.
-For in-person requests, visit the North Slope County offices at the county courthouse.
 The North Slope County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Barrow, Alaska residents are available through both county and state offices.
 The Alaska Department of Health, Bureau of Vital Statistics, located in Juneau, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alaska.
 Orders can be placed online, by mail, or in person.
 Locally, the North Slope County Clerk's office issues marriage licenses and maintains marriage records for North Slope County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.